Niklas-Seppala/BTSearch/README.md

 # BTSearch
 Android mobile application built with Jetpack Compose.
 Save your BTLE devices on map so yoou can find them later.
-App has Bluetooth scanner that you can use to roughly locate your missing device.
+The App has a Bluetooth scanner that you can use to roughly locate your missing device.

 ## Build
 No extra steps required.
 Load project to Android Studio.